The Good Person of Szechwan: Productions

 The first English-language performance in Britain, as The Good Woman of Setzuan, was given at the Progress Theatre in Reading, Berkshire in 1953.

 Andrei Serban directed the Great Jones Repertory Company in productions of The Good Woman of Setzuan with music by Elizabeth Swados at La MaMa Experimental Theatre Club in 1975, 1976, and 1978.
 The company also took the production on tour in Europe in 1976.

 Composer/lyricist Michael Rice created a full-length musical version with Eric Bentley which premiered in 1985 at the Arkansas Repertory Theatre, directed by Cliff Baker.
 This version was subsequently licensed through Samuel French.

 Episode five of the eighth season of the television series Cheers, "The Two Faces of Norm", was based on the play.

-David Harrower created a new translation entitled The Good Soul of Szechuan, which opened at the Young Vic theatre in London from May 8 - June 28, 2008, with Jane Horrocks as Shen Te/Shui Ta and a score and songs by David Sawer.
+David Harrower created a new translation entitled The Good Soul of Szechuan, which opened at the Young Vic theatre in London from May 8 – June 28, 2008, with Jane Horrocks as Shen Te/Shui Ta and a score and songs by David Sawer.
 This retained several features of the 1943 version, including the themes of heroin and drug-dealing.

-Indian theatre director Arvind Gaur directed an Indian adaptation of this play by Amitabha Srivastava (National School of Drama) in 1996 with Deepak Dobriyal, Manu Rishi and Aparna Singh as lead actors.

-In December 2009, Arvind Gaur reinterpreted this play with well-known activist and performer Mallika Sarabhai as Shen Te/Shui Ta.
+Indian theatre director Ajitesh Bandopadhyay directed an adaptation of this play as Bhalo Manush in early the early 1970s with Keya Chakraborty playing the lead.
+Arvind Gaur directed another Indian adaptation by Amitabha Srivastava of the National School of Drama in 1996 with Deepak Dobriyal, Manu Rishi, and Aparna Singh as lead actors.
+In 2009, Arvind Gaur reinterpreted the play with well-known activist and performer Mallika Sarabhai as Shen Te/Shui Ta.

-In August/September 2016, Ernie Nolan directed the play at the Cor Theater in Chicago.
+In 2016, Ernie Nolan directed the play at the Cor Theater in Chicago.
 The role of Shen Te/Shui Ta was played by a male actor (Will Von Vogt) and the setting was a contemporary Chicago ghetto.
 Tony Kushner's 1997 adaptation was used.